roadrunner-server/docs/grpc/protoreg.md

 # Protoreg Plugin

-A community plugin for [RoadRunner](https://github.com/roadrunner-server/roadrunner) that provides a Protocol Buffers registry.
-This plugin enables other plugins to access proto definitions at runtime, making it ideal for building custom gRPC interceptors, middleware, and dynamic message handling.
+`protoreg` provides a shared protobuf registry, enabling other plugins to access proto definitions at runtime, making it ideal for building custom gRPC interceptors, middleware, and dynamic message handling.

 ## Features